gombru/gombru.github.io/_posts/2018-04-03-ranking_loss.markdown

 ## Ranking Loss for Multi-Modal Retrieval

 In my research, I’ve been using **Triplet Ranking Loss** for multimodal retrieval of images and text.
-The training data consists in a dataset of images with associated text, which in my case are Social Media images.
-The objective is **to learn embeddings of the images and the words in the same space, so we can perform cross-modal retrieval**.
-To do that, I first learn and freeze words embeddings from solely the text, using algorithms such as Word2Vec or GloVe.
-Then, I aim to **train a CNN to embed the images in that same space**: The idea would be to learn to **embed an image and its associated caption in the same point in the multimodal embedding space**.
+The training data consists in a dataset of images with associated text. **The objective is to learn embeddings of the images and the words in the same space for cross-modal retrieval**.
+To do that, we first **learn and freeze words embeddings** from solely the text, using algorithms such as Word2Vec or GloVe.
+Then, we aim to **train a CNN to embed the images in that same space**: The idea is to learn to **embed an image and its associated caption in the same point in the multimodal embedding space**.

-The first approach to do that, was training a CNN to directly predict text embeddings from images using a **Cross-Entropy Loss**.
-Results were nice, but later **I found out that using a **Triplet Ranking Loss** I get better results.
+The first approach to do that, was training a CNN to **directly predict text embeddings from images using a Cross-Entropy Loss**.
+Results were nice, but later **we found out that using a Triplet Ranking Loss results were better**.

-The setup is the following: I use fixed text embeddings (GloVe) and I **only learn the image representation** (CNN).
+The setup is the following: We use fixed text embeddings (GloVe) and we **only learn the image representation** (CNN).
 So **the anchor sample $$a$$ is the image, the positive sample $$p$$ is the text associated to that image, and the negative sample $$n$$ is the text of another “negative” image**.
-To choose the negative text, I explored different online **negative mining strategies, using the distances in the GloVe space with the positive text embedding.
-Triplets mining is particularly sensible in this problem, since there are not established classes.
+To choose the negative text, we explored different online **negative mining strategies, using the distances in the GloVe space with the positive text embedding.
+Triplets mining is particularly sensible in this problem, since there are not established classes**.
 Given the diversity of the images, we have many easy triplets.
-But we have to be carefull mining hard-negatives, since the text associated to another image can be also valid for an anchor image.**
+But we have to be carefull mining hard-negatives, since the text associated to another image can be also valid for an anchor image.

 <div class="imgcap">